 To prepare: Combine all the ingredients in a blender and mix well.
 Give 1-2 cups daily.
 You should notice results in 1-2 hours after drinking the smoothie.
 This can be taken daily if effective for your child.
 Coconut milk can be used instead of almond milk if your child doesn't tolerate nuts.
 You can vary the fruit as well.

-There are many natural approaches to treating uncomplicated constipation in children, from simple steps like changing the diet and adding in a pre- and probiotic, to massage, biofeedback, and herbal medicines.
+There are many natural approaches to treating uncomplicated children's constipation, from simple steps like changing the diet and adding in a pre- and probiotic, to massage, biofeedback, and herbal medicines.
 All have a track record of safety with kids.

 In a world already rife with toxic environmental exposures, I’d start there and save Miralax for urgent use only.